Fonta1n3/FullyNoded/Readme.md

 ⋅⋅*`chmod 700 /usr/local/var/lib/tor/fullynoded/test/HiddenServiceDir`
 ⋅⋅*`chmod 700 /usr/local/var/lib/tor/fullynoded/regtest/HiddenServiceDir`

 - Now in Fully Noded go to `Settings` > `Node Manager` > `+` and add a new node by inputting your RPC credentials and copy and paste your onion address with the port at the end `qndoiqnwoiquf713y8731783rgd.onion:8332`.
-Add
+Add *mainnet*, *testnet*, and / or *regtest net* at your convenience.
+You can run all three and connect to all three.

 - Restart Tor on your nodes computer `brew services restart tor` and you should be able to connect to your V3 hidden service from anywhere in the world with your node completely behind a firewall and no port forwarding